jpickup/udacity-capstone/README.md

 ### CircleCI Pipeline
 The following jobs run in the CircleCI pipline:
-1. `setup-backend` - extract AWS credentials needed for later jobs
-2. `deploy-infrastructure` - deploy AWS infrastructure defined in CloudFormation
+1. `deploy-infrastructure` - deploy AWS infrastructure defined in CloudFormation
-3. `build-backend` - build the Java backend using MAven
+2. `build-backend` - build the Java backend using MAven
-4. `lint-backend` - scan the Java backend using CheckStyle
+3. `lint-backend` - scan the Java backend using CheckStyle
 4. `deploy-backend` - build the Docker image for the backend and upload to ECR
 5. `generate-frontend-config` - generate config file for the frontend with the backend connection details
 6. `build-frontend` - build the frontend using NPM